cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 Run a blockchain and discover how to interact with it.

 There are different ways to run a node of a Cosmos blockchain.
-You will explore how to do so using [simapp](https://github.com/cosmos/cosmos-sdk/tree/master/simapp).
+You will explore how to do so using [`simapp`](https://github.com/cosmos/cosmos-sdk/tree/master/simapp).

-## Compile simapp
+## Compile `simapp`

-The Cosmos SDK repository contains a folder called [simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).
-This folder contains the code to run a simulated version of the Cosmos SDK, so you can test commands without actually interacting with your chain.
-The binary is called `simd` and you will be using that to interact with our node for now.
+The Cosmos SDK repository contains a folder called [`simapp`](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).
+In this folder you can find the code to run a simulated version of the Cosmos SDK, so you can test commands without actually interacting with your chain.
+The binary is called `simd` and you will be using it to interact with your node.

 First, create and change the directory into a `cosmos` folder and then clone the `cosmos-sdk` repo into that folder: